segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 7. When you've verified that your trait contains at least one member, click **Next**.
 8. On the Select Destinations page, don't add a destination.
 Instead, click **Next**.
 9. Enter a name for your trait and click **Create Trait**.
+--->

 #### Sentiment in last interaction
 1. Navigate to the Unify space you linked to Flex and click **Traits**.
 3. Select **Last** and click **Next**.
-4. Select the "Flex - Wrap Up Completed" event.
+4. Select the "Flex - Engagement Completed" event.
 5. Add an additional event property "sentiment" with a value "Text".
 6. Add a minimum frequency of "2".
 6. Verify that your trait contains at least one member by clicking the **Preview Trait** button.